DioxusPluginCommunity/tailwind-plugin/README.md

 This project is licensed under the [MIT license](https://github.com/DioxusPluginCommunity/tailwind-plugin/blob/main/LICENSE).

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Rummy Nights, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project, shall be licensed as MIT, without any additional terms or conditions.
 We reserve the right to reject contributions that will not be licensed as such.

 [Dioxus CLI]: https://github.com/DioxusLabs/cli